 Graduate track in Human Factors Engineering (HFE).

-This unique track offered in the Dept. of industrial Engineering and mangement offers a Masters in science (MSc) degree (with or without a research thesis) in Industrial Engineering with a focus in HFE.
+This unique track offered in the Dept. of Industrial Engineering and management offers a Masters in science (MSc) degree (with or without a research thesis) in Industrial Engineering with a focus in HFE.
 We accept a verity of academic backgrounds.
 We encourage diversity, however, those who do not have an engineering degree are required to do supplement courses.

-See detailes in the Department website or contact Dr. Avinoam Borowsky , firstname.lastname@example.org
+See details in the Department website or contact Dr. Avinoam Borowsky , firstname.lastname@example.org